 Bamboo will add a premium look to your aquarium aquascape.
 But you may want to know what kind of bamboo tree you should put in the aquarium and how it affects your fish.
 Many aquarium keepers, like the concept of using Lucky Bamboo In Aquarium.
-But is it suitable for the fish?
+But is it suitable for fish and other animals (like srimps)?

 Everything you put into the tank must be checked for its safety.
 Because some plants are poisonous to fish and can degrade water quality.
-Bamboo plants are considered as one of the nonpoisonous plant.
-But if you use real Bamboo , it can degrade water quality by releasing ammonia (rotting).
-So the real question is what type of bamboo is safe for your aquarium or fish tank?
+Bamboo plants are considered a nonpoisonous plant.
+But if you use real Bamboo, it can degrade water quality by releasing ammonia (rotting).
+So the real question is what type of bamboo is safe for your aquarium ?

 The real bamboo is not the answer; it degrades very easily when submerged in water.
 It also releases ammonia and other nitrogen compounds that are toxic to fish.
 But this is a slow process.
 It will take some time.

 However, you can use a Dracaena Sanderiana (lucky bamboo) in the aquarium.
-It does not rot when submerged in the water and it would be the ideal species of bamboo for your aquarium.
-But the pro tip is not to fully immerse the grow lucky bamboo in the water.
+It does not rot when submerged and it would be the ideal species of bamboo for your aquarium.
+But the pro tip is not to fully immerse lucky bamboo in the water.
 Other than that, you can also use Poaceae sp.
 ‘Purple Bamboo in your aquarium.

 Real Bamboo vs. Lucky Bamboo vs. Purple Bamboo Bamboo In an Aquarium